mike94100/RomPatcher-GitHubPages-Sample/README.md

 # Rom Patcher GitHub Pages Sample
 A sample using RomPatcherJS on GitHub Pages site with customizations.

+## Why
+Current patches are hosted across many different sites, forums, and Discord servers.
+The process for applying the patches, though currently fairly painless with the RomPatcherJS site, could be made much simpler for free with currently provided tools.
+This repo was made as a guide for setting up a free GitHub repo for distributing ROM patches using customized RomPatcherJS embedded into a GitHub Pages site, which is also how the current RomPatcherJS is setup.
+But by providing the patch files and customizing just a few files, you can make the process much faster and idiot<sup>tm</sup>-proof.

 ## How To Initialize
 - Clone repo
 - Upload patch files to ./patches/ (for downloads) and ./patches.zip (for patching) **NOTE: patches directory and patches.zip should be identical**